IT3038C/IT3038C.github.io/content/modules/module-3.md

 ### Using Gmail SMTP Server

-Using Gmail SMTP server is easy if you do NOT use two-factor authentication.
-If you do, you have to create an App Password to use.
-App Passwords bypass 2FA and allow certain services access to your Gmail account.
+Using Gmail SMTP server is easy if you use two-factor authentication.
+All you have to do is create an App Password which bypasses 2FA and allows certain services access to your Gmail account.
+If you do NOT use 2FA on your Google account, you must enable it and then follow these steps.

 Go to <https://myaccount.google.com/apppasswords> and login with your Google account.